 Google My Business provides businesses a chance to engage in an open conversation with their customers.
 The review and reply feature of GMB had become crucial for businesses as they are able to cultivate lasting relationships and loyalty with the customers through it.

-By taking advantage of Google My Business and interact with their customers by responding strategically to the reviews can help businesses to shape the image of their brand in the eyes of their current and even future customers.
+By taking advantage of Google Business Profile and interact with their customers by responding strategically to the reviews can help businesses to shape the image of their brand in the eyes of their current and even future customers.

 The proprietor’s response to the reviews establishes their credibility and authority, which in return provide a sense of security to the customers that play a key role in choosing what company they should be associated with.